ForModLabUHel/forClimate/README_callprebas.md

 ```
 The *site_info* vector length is known to be 10 but for consistency its length is explicitely given.
 The *init_var* matrix is designed to have statically in the order of 1000 model trees, but for the
-*dGrowthPrebas* we need to know the number of model trees so that we can pass the proper
+*dGrowthPrebas* we need to know the number of model trees (Prebas layers) so that we can pass the proper
 slice of it to *dGrowthPrebas*.
 Both the number of rows (7) and the number of colums (i.e. the number of model trees) is needed.

 The size of the result matrices for *dH*, *dD* and *dV* are implicitely known but the memory space must be reserved